Python3-8/Mouse-Mover/README.md

     * Have your friend follow the instructions
     shown on the command line window on your
     computer
-    * Move your computer mouse and watch it
+    * Move your computer mouse and watch your
-    move on your friends screen
+    friend's mouse cursor move